jwilliamsresearch/blog/_posts/2025-08-03-placing-code-matters.md

 My journey through computer science research - from undergraduate work through my PhD at the Nottingham Geospatial Institute - has shown me that spatial problems are fundamentally human problems.
 They require understanding not just where things are, but how people experience and move through the world.
 Solving them requires combining computational power with deep attention to place-based knowledge.

 This is especially important as location-based services become more ubiquitous.
-Our phones track our every movement, our apps claim to know what we need, but too often they're optimizing for metrics that miss the point entirely.
+Our phones track our every movement, our apps claim to know what we need, but too often they're optimising for metrics that miss the point entirely.
 We need technology that understands geography as more than just coordinates as the lived, experienced, culturally embedded reality of how people actually inhabit space.

 The stakes extend beyond individual user experience.
 Urban planning increasingly relies on data from location-based applications, creating feedback loops where algorithmic assumptions about how people move through space influence decisions about how cities are designed.
 If our foundational spatial computing systems don't understand place, we risk building cities that serve algorithms rather than people.